NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Unkillable Zombie Shambler.md

   - name: ""

   - name: "Slow"
-    desc: "  A zombie is permanently [[Conditions/Slowed 1|Slowed 1]] and can't use reactions."
+    desc: "  A zombie is permanently [[Conditions/Slowed|Slowed 1]] and can't use reactions."

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Zombie) Unkillable|(Zombie) Unkillable]]"
     desc: "  This zombie is nigh unkillable.
-The zombie loses its weakness to slashing and gains resistance against all damage equal to its level (minimum 3), and it gains weakness equal to twice its level (minimum 6) to critical hits.\nIncrease the zombie's level by 1 if you give it this ability."
+The zombie loses its weakness to slashing and gains resistance against all damage equal to its level (minimum 3), and it gains weakness equal to twice its level (minimum 6) to critical hits.\n\nIncrease the zombie's level by 1 if you give it this ability."

 attacks:
   - name: ""